bobdavies2000/OpenCVB/README.md

 The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
 The result is a toolkit for solving incrementally bigger problems.
 The hypothesis behind this approach is that human vision is not computationally intensive but is built on many, usually trivial algorithms working together.
 Computer vision problems are not huge; there are just an unmanageable number of them.
 A single app that allows algorithms to be easily created and combined is the primary motivation for the OpenCVB application.

-OpenCVB is targeting only RGBZ cameras that produce depth and color and have an IMU to detect gravity and motion.
+OpenCVB is targeting only RGBD cameras that produce depth and color and have an IMU to detect gravity and motion.
 These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth and gravity are known.
 To enable revisiting existing algorithms, this software provides a single application that can run OpenCV algorithms on any of the cameras listed below.

 Supporting multiple cameras with the same application adds a further level of generalization.
 Plus, adding more cameras is a multiplier.
 If there are over 2000 algorithms and 6 supported cameras, testing all of them requires 12,000 tests which is the reason for the integrated regression testing.
 If the different resolutions are added, the multiplier and the need for regression testing is even greater.